weijiekoh/perpetualpowersoftau/README.md

         507f5f0e 5c87d756 85b487ed 89a6fb50
 Thank you for your participation, much appreciated! :)
 ```
-*Save the hash of the response in a file for your attestation*.
+Save the hash of the response in a file for your attestation.
 Upload the response file to the coordinator's server according to the instructions given by the coordinator (currently: using `rsync` with the ssh key you have provided)

 ### Add an attestation
 Finally, to give credibility to the process, you must make an attestation of your participation with some link to your real-world identity; *this is essential for the credibility of the ceremony, and you should not sign-up in case you're not comfortable doing this.*